 Comprehensive Housing Counseling - A certified housing counseling agency, IDS provides education and counseling to include homebuyer education classes to consumers across the state.

 Neighborhood Stabilization Program - The NSP was established for the purpose of stabilizing communities that have suffered from foreclosures and abandonment.
 Through the purchase and redevelopment of foreclosed and abandoned homes and residential properties, the goal of the program is to resell these homes to eligible buyers to become occupied and maintained, contributing to the community.

-A Way Home - ARCHIVED - Provides homeless financial assistance to individuals with disabilities and their families in Forrest, Lee, and Yazoo counties to obtain permanant housing and become self sufficient.
+A Way Home - ARCHIVED - Provides homeless financial assistance to individuals with disabilities and their families in Forrest, Lee, and Yazoo counties to obtain permanent housing and become self sufficient.

 Home of Your Own Individual Development Account Initiative (IDA) ARCHIVED – provides additional down payment funds by matching the savings the potential home buyer will save during a minimum six-month period.